Other Student Life

 • Low Deductible – Our standard deductible offer is only $100 when you file a claim, no matter the item.

-• No Credit Scoring – We took into account that you may not have a great credit score or even one at all as a student.
-No matter your credit history, everyone on-campus receives the same price.
+• No Credit Score – We understand that students may not have a great credit score.
+Therefore, we don’t require credit scoring.
+No matter your credit history, everyone on campus receives the same price.

-• Personal Liability Coverage – If you are hurt or unintentionally damage your place of residence, we may be able to help.
+• Personal Liability Coverage – If you are hurt or unintentionally damage your residence, we may be able to help.

-GradGuard College Renters Insurance was made with students in mind, unlike other renters insurance providers.
-If you file a claim, your rates won’t go up, and there are no sneaky sub-limits on electronics coverage.
+Unlike other renters insurance providers, GradGuard College Renters Insurance was made with students in mind.
+If you file a claim, your rates won’t increase, and there are no sneaky sub-limits on electronics coverage.
 Our coverage protects physical items you bring to college (up to the policy limits) from things like theft, fire, smoke, vandalism, wind, sprinkler system discharges, and more.

-You can also view a sample policy to learn about some more of the specifics of our coverage.
+You can also view a sample policy to learn more about the specifics of our coverage.

 Other Considerations

-If you are not the first person in your family to head off to college, you and your parents may think that you have everything under control.
-Your parents’ first instinct may often be to look into their current homeowner’s insurance.
+If you are not the first person in your family to head off to college, you and your parents may think you have everything under control.
+Your parents’ first instinct may often be to look into their current home insurance.
 This is important to look at, but the coverage it can offer you as a student away at school may not be enough.
-Most of the time, a homeowner’s insurance policy will only extend to cover some of your possessions and may have a really high deductible.
+A homeowner’s insurance policy typically covers only some of your possessions and often has very high deductibles.

 Many parents believe the landlord will cover damages when it comes to liability.
 More often than not, a landlord’s insurance only applies to the building itself, not the resident’s possessions within.
 Double-check with the landlord and ask what their insurance policy would cover should a theft or other disasters occur.
-Having your own insurance policy is a great way to ensure that the things you bring along with you to school are protected.
+Having your own insurance policy is a great way to protect the things you bring to school.